Nürnberg American High School: History

-A former German girls school built in 1906, the building on Tannenstrasse offered facilities superior to those in Erlangen.
+A former German girls school built in 1906, the building on Tannenstraße offered facilities superior to those in Erlangen.
 It had a gymnasium, a large assembly room, and a large basement with a dining hall and a combination library and study hall.
 Nearby requisitioned three-story private homes served as dormitories.

-Other facilities available to the students were a Teen-Age Club housed in the Fürth Opera House; Linde Stadium, an ice skating and swimming facility built by Nazi Germany for the 1936 Olympics; and Stein Castle, requisitioned from the Faber-Castell family.
-It was the scene of the Junior-Senior Prom.
+Other facilities available to the students were a teenage club housed in the Stadttheater Fürth; Linde Stadium, an ice skating and swimming facility built by Nazi Germany for the 1936 Olympics; and Stein Castle, requisitioned from the Faber-Castell family, which was the scene of the junior-senior prom.

 A German-American Youth Club encouraged interaction with the local populace.
-At one program in the Nürnberg Opera House, junior Don Hilty recited to a full house a speech given by Abraham Lincoln to a group of Germans in Ohio in 1861.
+At one program in the Nuremberg Opera House, junior Don Hilty recited a speech originally given by Abraham Lincoln to a group of Germans in Ohio in 1861.
 Other programs included general knowledge quiz contests between the Americans and Germans and visits to each other's schools.

 Enrollment remained low with approximately 70 students in grades 9-12.
-In June of its second year (1948) only four seniors graduated at the Haus der Kunst.
+In June of its second year (1948), only four seniors graduated at the Haus der Kunst.

-During the next three years while enrollment hovered around 100, interaction with the German populace continued to be a fairly important part of school life.
-The Nürnberg Opera House was the scene of a dance of 500 German and American youth and a forum discussing "World Federation."
-The Nürnberg Special Services, assisted by a number of NHS boys and girls, presented a musical production, “Rhapsody in Rhythm,” in a full opera house.
+During the next three years, while enrollment hovered around 100, interaction with the German populace continued to be a fairly important part of school life.
+The Nuremberg Opera House was the scene of a dance of 500 German and American youth and a forum discussing "World Federation."
+The Nuremberg Special Services, assisted by a number of NAHS boys and girls, presented a musical production, “Rhapsody in Rhythm,” to a full house.

 By the end of its fifth year, the Dependents School Service was able to claim that the courses of study, textbooks, and teaching supplies in the American schools in Germany compared favorably with the best in the United States.